Online Learning – Forest Health

 Threats to your woodland can come in many sizes and shapes; disease, insects, invasive plants, and any combination of these three categories.
 In this session, our team of experts will introduce you to a few basic pest principles, present a model example of each threat, and offer some simple practices to help ensure your woodland remains healthy and productive.

-Beneficial and Pest Insects in Our Forests: Management Recommendations (On-Demand Webinar)
+Beneficial and Pest Insects in Our Forests: Management Recommendations (Warnell School of Forestry & Natural Resources webinar)

 Many different types of insects inhabit our forests, both beneficial and pest insects.
 Native insects like bark beetles, pine tip moth, and Deodar weevil can cause problems in pine stands.
 The distinction of when a native insect becomes a pest insect be highlighted.
 Management options including habitat management, thinning, burning, and pesticide use will be discussed.

-Invasive Species in Southern Forests: Problems and Solutions (On-Demand Webinar)
+Invasive Species in Southern Forests: Problems and Solutions (Warnell School of Forestry & Natural Resources webinar)

 An invasive species is a non-native species (including seeds, eggs, spores, or other propagules) whose introduction causes or is likely to cause economic harm, environmental harm, or harm to human health.
 The term “invasive” is used for the most aggressive species.